 Under, fewer than or less than?
 “Under” refers to spatial relationships ("the dog is under the table”).
 “Fewer than” and “less than” are used with numbers and amounts.
 Use “fewer than” with things you can count (books, students, computers, etc.) and “less than” with mass nouns — things you cannot count individually (clutter, furniture, honesty, wisdom, etc.).
 If you cannot make the word plural (as in, “I have many honesties,”), it’s a mass noun.

 University – In first reference, always use Missouri State University.
 Subsequent references may be Missouri State, University (uppercase) or MSU.

 website — One word, lowercase

 Our public affairs mission helps set Missouri State apart and is an important part of the University.
-Here are the styles for related terms:
+Here are the styles for some public affairs events, awards and terms:

 • public affairs mission: No hyphen, lowercase unless it begins a sentence